Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Proofs of Main Theorems.

 \section{Proofs of Main Theorems.}

 We prove Main theorems.
 They can be shown by using similar arguments in proofs of Main Theorems of \cite{kitazawa5} with new additional arguments.
 However, we do not need to understand these original proofs well to understand our proofs. \begin{proof}[A proof of Main Theorem \ref{mthm:1}.]
-As the proof of Main Theorem 1 of \cite{kitazawa5}, we can attach a surface homeomorphic to $S_C$ along ${\sqcup}_j T_j$ via a diffeomorphism between the boundaries and obtain a new continuous (PL) map $c^{\prime}$.
-We need to remember the definitions of a normal simple polyhedron (Definition \ref{def:3}) and a map born from an SSN fold map (Definition \ref{def:9}) and we can easily construct a desired map by preserving the property that the maps are born from SSN fold maps. \end{proof} \begin{proof}[A proof of Main Theorem \ref{mthm:2}.]
+As the proof of Main Theorem 1 of \cite{kitazawa5}, we can attach a surface PL homeomorphic to $S_C$ along ${\sqcup}_{j \in J} T_j$ via a piesewise smooth homeomorphism between the boundaries and obtain a new continuous (piesewise smooth) map $c^{\prime}$.
+We need to remember the definitions of a normal simple polyhedron (Definition \ref{def:3}) and a map born from an SSN fold map (Definition \ref{def:9}) and we can easily construct a desired map by preserving the property that the maps are born from SSN fold maps. \end{proof} \begin{Rem} In \cite{kitazawa5}, as Main Theorem \ref{mthm:1}, we have relations between homology groups, cohomology groups and rings and fundamental groups of branched surfaces $P$ and $P^{\prime}$.
+We can extend the arguments in a similar way.
+Rigorous arguments and results are left to readers. \end{Rem} \begin{proof}[A proof of Main Theorem \ref{mthm:2}.]
 We prove this by using an argument similar to that of the proof of Main Theorem 2 of \cite{kitazawa5}.